 Where a parent is entitled to Working Tax Credit during the four-week period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to EYPP

-Please note – From September 2017 with the introduction of the Extended Free Entitlement offer giving working parents an additional 15 hours entitlement per week up to a maximum of 30 hours in total (term time only), Pupil Premium will only be paid to providers for the Universal 15 hours a child attends.
+Please note - For parents accessing their Extended Funding Entitlement, Pupil Premium will only be paid to providers for the Universal 15 hours a child attends.
 Any additional hours claimed under the Extended entitlement will not attract Pupil Premium funding.